valerievazq/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    -- .map returns a new array

 2. What is the difference between a function and a method?
+    -- methods are defined within the scope of an object.

 3. What is closure?
+    --an inner function which has access to an outer function's variables.

 4. Describe the four rules of the 'this' keyword.
+    --window binding - default global scope if "this" is not define.
+    --implicit binding - whenever a function is called by a preceding dot, the object in front of the dot is "this". object scope.
+    --explicit binding - whenever .call(), .apply(), or .bind() method is used, "this" is explicitly defined.
+    --new binding - when constructor function is used, "this" refers to the specific instance of the object.

 5. Why do we need super() in an extended class?
+    --get access and call functions from the parent constructor.

 ## Project Set up